Hibernate performance tuning tips

 fetchSize property on the underlying

 PrepareStatement object.
-For instance, in MySQL, the
+For instance, in MySQL, to activate result set scrolling, you need to either set the

-Integer.MIN_VALUE fetch size value must be used to activate scrolling.
 More, as explained in this article, a scrolling

 ResultSet perform worse than the default forward-only